priley95/priley95.github.io/index.md

 # Patrick Riley - PhD Student

 ## Research project
-My PhD Research project is studying diagnosis of prostate cancer, through multiparametric MRI using Non-negative Tensor Factorisation and Machine Learning methodologies; leading onto wokr on decision support systems utilising machine learning.
+My PhD Research project is studying diagnosis of prostate cancer, through multiparametric MRI.
+This work extends to clinical decision support systems, including research in breast cancer with mammography images.
 Diagnosis of prostate cancer through MRI is the second line of defence, after an overspecific test (PSA blood test & TRUS biopsy).
 Early detection of prostate cancer is becoming increasingly important, with two-fifths of prostate cancers diagnosed at a late stage, according to the chartity Orchid (UK).
 MRI diagnosis is progressing to the first line of diagnosis, with [clinical trials taking place within the UK.](https://www.theguardian.com/society/2019/jun/09/mri-scans-to-be-trialled-as-test-for-prostate-cancer) With an abundance of available clinical data, particularly multiparametric MRI, it may be challenging to know where to start.
 My research project focuses on both the abundance of clinical data available from MRI scans and areas in demand from clinicians.

 ### Research Hypothesis